 Every clinic out there today can get a lot of value by adding office ergonomic assessments to their practice.
 Let’s get this out of the way first – there is an idea that doing ergonomic assessments in the office may be ‘not worth your time’ or that you don’t have enough time to learn the exact process of how to do it or even how you would go about getting people to assess.
 If you’ve had ANY of these concerns I’d like to be the first to say It just doesn’t need to be like this.
 Straight up.
 Ergonomics assessments can be a big value-add to both you and your client, for the reasons I’ll get into below.
 In fact, for years I’ve been advocating for other health professionals to add simple office ergonomic assessments to their practice.
-Side note: the way to quickly learn all the ‘ins & outs’ with performing ergonomics assessments in the office is via private label courses (I’ll tell you about our course that you can check out at the end of this article too).
+Side note: the way to quickly learn all the ‘ins & outs’ with performing ergonomics assessments in the office is via private label courses.
 It’s been my experience that the majority (at least 90%) of office ergonomic assessments are simple and straight-forward.
 Add some really solid training and you are off to the races.
 So in this article I’m going to share why clinics should consider adding office ergonomic assessments to their services.

 *Let’s clarify what I mean by that.
 I’ve developed this article with physiotherapists (aka physical therapists – depending on where you are) in mind – specifically cash-based clinics.
 But, here’s the thing: Occupational Therapists, Kinesiologists, Chiropractors, Health & Safety, and/or Personal Trainers all bring their own niche working knowledge to ergonomic assessments and can make it work with tenacity and drive.
 Without further adieu, let’s dive into some of the reasons why your clients would benefit from this (no matter what your profession is!).